aman-abhishek/aman-abhishek.github.io/research.md

 ### Conference Papers

-**Abhishek, A.** & Graves, L. (2023); "_Analyzing Code: The Editorial Role Of Computational Analysis In Data Journalism Stories_".
+**Abhishek, A.** & Graves, L. (2023); "_Analyzing Code: The Editorial Role of Computational Analysis in Data Journalism Stories_".
 Presented at the 2023 Annual International Communication Association (ICA) Conference, Toronto, Canada.

 **Abhishek, A.** (2022); "_A Natural Experiment to Discern the Effect of Advertising on News Coverage_".
 Presented at the 2022 Annual International Communication Association Conference, Paris, France.